 Take the furniture apart before shipping if possible.
 Unscrew legs from chairs and take extra table pieces out before preparing the furniture for shipment.
 A separate box may be necessary for hardware, cushions, or smaller pieces.

-Wrap all of your furniture pieces in thick bubble wrap and use tape to secure the wrapping.
-Tape furniture legs and other items to the main piece.
-Cover the furniture in plastic sheeting for an additional layer of protection.
+Wrap each in thick bubble wrap and use strong packing tape to secure the wrapping.
+Tape furniture legs and other items to the main piece so nothing gets lost.
+After all the components are taped together, cover the furniture in plastic sheeting for an additional layer of protection.
 If the furniture is small enough to fit inside a cardboard box, use one in addition to the wrapping.
-Pack the box with packing peanuts or foam.
-Find these supplies at a U-Haul store or another local moving company.
+Shipping peanuts or foam blocks can help to prevent the furniture from moving around inside the box.

-Put a clear, easy-to-read shipping label on the packed furniture that includes your address, the consignee's address (destination) and a phone number for both parties.
-If you were given a quote or shipment number, write this number in bold letters on the outside of your packaging.
+Use a clear, easy-to-read shipping label on the packed furniture.
+Include the pickup address, the consignee's address (destination), and a phone number for both parties.
+Write any reference numbers in bold letters on the outside of the packaging.

 Have the furniture waiting outside at ground level for pick-up on the agreed-upon time and date.
 The shipping company gives a "window of opportunity" for pickup time.
 If a lift-gate is needed to get a heavy piece of furniture on the truck, it will be an additional charge.